amanrai31/JavaScript/README.md

 # JavaScript (ES6- Second revision of JS(2015))
 JS is Interpreted, dynamically typed, (FP && OOPS), executed by browser and single threaded lang.(We can make node multithreaded).
 JavaScript is an OOPs language that uses prototypes rather than using classes for inheritance.
+We can use classes for inheritance(ES6) in more clean/intuitive way.

 **Note:** JS is only language that a browser understands.
 (We have other languages that transpiled to JS e.g. TS, Dart, WebAssembly)